NakhG/loyola_burns_analysis/README.md

-#Analyzing outcomes for burn victims
+#Analyzing outcomes for burn patients

 ###Questions we're interested in
 * Defining an age range where outcomes decline for victims of burns and sepsis